-Prof Caryn West is the newly appointed Dean of Research for JCU Singapore and is charged with the establishment of the second pillar of research within the Tropical Futures Institute, with a focus on healthy aging and associated non-communicable diseases in Singapore.
-As a senior staff member in Nursing and Midwifery, Prof West is the Deputy Head of Discipline and holds a number of administrative roles.
+Prof Caryn West is the Dean of Research for JCU Singapore and leads the second pillar of research within the Tropical Futures Institute which focuses on healthy aging and associated non-communicable diseases in Singapore.
+Prof West is also the Head of Discipline for Nursing and Midwifery, JCU Australia and holds a number of administrative roles.

 Professor Nigel Marsh is a clinical psychologist with expertise in the areas of psychological assessment and research design.
 He has held academic appointments in Clinical Psychology in Australia, Lebanon, Malaysia, New Zealand and the United Kingdom.
 He has served as a consultant in the areas of healthy ageing, occupational health, genetics and rehabilitation.

 Professor Marsh has conducted research across the life span with published studies on age groups ranging from infants to older adults.
 His specific interests in the areas of healthy ageing are: (1) the impact of environmental or design factors on healthy ageing, (2) attitudes to ageing and their relationship to health, and (3) the evaluation of training of family caregivers for vulnerable older adults.

 Prof Andreas Lopata heads the Molecular Allergy Research Laboratory within the College of Public Health, Medical and Veterinary Sciences and the Australian Institute of Tropical Health and Medicine and leads the Molecular Immunology Program in the Centre for Molecular Therapeutics.
 Since joining James Cook University-Townsville in 2011, he has built an internationally recognised research team with a major focus on the diagnosis and treatment of allergies specific to the Asia-Pacific region.
 Prof Lopata is considered a world leader on seafood allergy and contributes to the development of national and international guidelines and expert committees.